Hurricanes Don't Wait.

 • Conditional protection: Even if weather events are covered, it often comes with conditions, like covering rain damage but not flood damage.

-• Complex processes: Claiming insurance for damage on a regular policy can involve cumbersome paperwork and long wait times.
+• Complex processes: Claiming insurance for damage on a regular policy can involve tedious paperwork and long wait times.

 • High costs: If regular insurance policies do offer coverage, the associated deductibles and premiums can be extremely high.